-Downton Abbey, the popular BBC show about an Edwardian-era family & their estate, is filmed at Highclere Castle, a royal estate with a garden that dates to 1218.
-Today, the garden retains the aesthetic of its most famous designer—Lancelot Capability Brown, a preeminent British landscape architect who championed rolling meadows and natural overgrowth.
+With season 4 of the hit series Downton Abbey premiering January 5th, fans continue to tune in to the popular show about an Edwardian-era family & their estate.
+Filmed at Highclere Castle, a royal estate with a garden that dates to 1218, today the garden retains the aesthetic of its most famous designer—Lancelot Capability Brown, a preeminent British landscape architect who championed rolling meadows and natural overgrowth.

 A British town grows vegetables that anyone can harvest, a plan to cover the Eiffel Tower in trees, the Ice Cube video about his love for Eames, and a nine-mile park on an abandonned railway in New Haven, Connecticut.